 Thomas Woodrow Wilson, now fifty-six years old, was a Southerner: he was born in Staunton, Virginia, in 1856.
 His earliest memory was of being three years old, hearing that Abraham Lincoln had been elected president and that there was going to be a war.
 Wilson earned his doctorate at Johns Hopkins University in history and political science, and taught constitutional law at Princeton, where he was appointed president of the university in 1902, serving until 1910.
 As governor of New Jersey he pursued an agenda of progressive reform, introducing worker’s compensation and sidelining the party bosses by introducing presidential electoral primaries.
 His quick rise to national prominence catapulted his presidential run.

 Wilson stepped out onto the wide front porch of his house to face the crowd of reporters camped outside.
 His acceptance speech was short, and devoid of triumphalism.
 “The honor is as great as can come to any man by the nomination of a party,” he said, “and I hope I appreciate it at its true value; but just a[t] this moment I feel the tremendous responsibility it involves even more than I feel the honor.”

 “The news was received in a spirit of solemnity,” the New York Times said.
 “There were no cheers, no exclamations, no shouts.
 Even the soldiers on the rifle range near by stopped firing.”

 Two weeks ago the Republicans had re-nominated President Taft at their Chicago convention.
 Now, in Baltimore, the Democrats had unanimously acclaimed Woodrow Wilson as their candidate.
 Former President Roosevelt still waited in the wings.
-The Presidential election campaign was about to begin.
+The federal election campaign was about to begin.